 INNOVATIVE APPROACHES IN CARDIOVASCULAR DISEASE

 SER100 is an opioid-1 (ORL1, nociceptin receptor) partial agonist previously known as ZP120.
 SER100 was acquired from Zealand Pharma A/S in 2010.
 The results from previous studies in chronic and acute heart failure indicate that SER100 has a potential to treat isolated systolic hypertension (ISH), and indication which Serodus is pursuing with a Clinical Phase IIa trial.
 The Phase IIa trial is completed.
 For key results, see here.

 Patients with ISH are more likely to develop myocardial and vascular remodelling and arteriosclerosis, which predispose them to stroke, renal failure and myocardial infarction.
 Diabetes, chronic renal failure and obesity are other risk factors in patients with established ISH, and these patients have a significantly higher incidence of congestive heart failure than those with only increased diastolic pressure.

 SER150 is a dual acting thromboxane receptor antagonist and thromboxane synthase inhibitor, previously known as EV-077.
 The product was licensed from the Swiss company Evolva SA in 2013.
 Early clinical studies indicate an effect on albuminuria in patients with diabetic nephropathy.
-Serodus is in the planning phase for a clinical phase II study in this patient group.
+Serodus is about to start a clinical phase II study in this patient group.